 Sursock Museum: Ottoman Elegance Meets Contemporary Art

-Perhaps no single image captures Beirut’s complex religious tapestry better than the grand Mohammad Al-Amin Mosque and the historic St. George’s Maronite Cathedral standing directly next to each other in Martyrs’ Square.
-This proximity is a powerful visual statement of the country’s multi-confessional identity and coexistence.
+Perhaps no single image captures the complex religious tapestry better than the grand Mohammad Al-Amin Mosque and the historic St. George’s Maronite Cathedral standing directly next to each other.
+These religious Beirut attractions in Martyrs’ Square are a powerful visual statement of the country’s multi-confessional identity and coexistence.

-The mosque, completed in 2008, is a major city landmark with its massive, vibrant blue dome and four 65-meter-high minarets built in grand Ottoman style.
-Non-Muslim visitors are warmly welcomed outside prayer times, but observe respectful etiquette: dress modestly with shoulders and knees covered (women must cover their hair with a scarf; veils and abayas are often available at the entrance), avoid visiting during the five daily prayer times (especially Friday noon prayer), maintain a quiet and respectful demeanor, and ask before photographing people who are praying.
+The mosque, completed in 2008, is a major city landmark.
+Its massive, vibrant blue dome and four 65-meter-high minarets are built in grand Ottoman style.
+Non-Muslim visitors are warmly welcomed outside prayer times, but observe respectful etiquette.

 beirut attractions a complete guide to lebanons capital 4